keekss/disney-reddit/README.md

 At this point you will need to pip install all libraries that you get an error for.

-Finally, view the following url in your browswer:
+Finally, run the app again and view the following url in your browswer:

 ```
 http://localhost:8050/